-Certain of our subsidiaries are parties to a credit agreement, dated as of December 7, 2006, which was amended as of March 28, 2008, among CCS Česká společnost pro platební karty a.s. ("CCS"), as borrower, FENIKA s.r.o., as borrower (FENIKA s.r.o. and CCS Česká společnost pro platební karty a.s. subsequently merged with CCS as the surviving entity), FleetCor Luxembourg Holding 3 S.à r.l., as shareholder, HVB Bank Czech Republic a.s. (current commercial name UniCredit Bank Czech republic, a.s.), as security agent, Bank Austria Creditanstalt AG (current commercial name Unicredit Bank Austria AG), as arranger and facility agent, and the other lenders party thereto.
+Certain of our subsidiaries are parties to a credit facility agreement, dated as of December 7, 2006, which was amended as of March 28, 2008, among CCS Česká společnost pro platební karty a.s., as borrower, FENIKA s.r.o., as borrower (FENIKA s.r.o. and CCS Česká společnost pro platební karty a.s. subsequently merged into a new entity CCS Česká společnost pro platební karty s.r.o. ("CCS")), FleetCor Luxembourg Holding 3 S.à r.l., as shareholder, HVB Bank Czech Republic a.s. (current commercial name UniCredit Bank Czech republic, a.s.), as security agent, Bank Austria Creditanstalt AG (current commercial name Unicredit Bank Austria AG), as arranger and facility agent, and the other lenders party thereto.
 We refer to this facility as the CCS Credit Facility in this prospectus.

 The CCS Credit Facility agreement provides for term loans in the total amount of CZK 1.675 billion (\$83.8 million), which consists of a "Facility A" amortized term loan in the amount of CZK 990 million (\$49.5 million) and a "Facility B" bullet term loan in the amount of CZK 685.0 million (\$34.3 million).
-The unpaid principal balance of the term loans as of December 31, 2009 is approximately CZK 516.5 million (\$28.1 million) for "Facility A" and approximately CZK 616.2 million (\$33.5 million) for "Facility B".
-The outstanding balance of CCS term notes payable increased by an aggregate of \$1.7 million as of December 31, 2008 due to changes in the value of the Czech koruna versus the U.S. dollar.
+The unpaid principal balance of the term loans as of September 30, 2010 is approximately CZK 452.0 million (\$25.0 million) for "Facility A" and approximately CZK 616.2 million (\$34.2 million) for "Facility B".
+The outstanding balance of CCS term notes payable increased by an aggregate of \$0.7 million for the nine months ended September 30, 2010 and increased by an aggregate of \$6.0 million for the nine months ended September 30, 2009 due to changes in the value of the Czech koruna versus the U.S. dollar.

 Interest on the term loans may accrue, calculated according to the term selected by CCS, based on a base rate, PRIBOR (Prague Interbank Offered Rate), plus a margin and a mandatory cost.
 The margin is determined based on CCS's leverage ratio and ranges from 0.95% to 1.75% for the "Facility A" term loan and from 2.00% to 2.90% for the "Facility B" term loan.
-As of December 31, 2009, the interest rate on "Facility A" equaled 2.71% and the interest rate on "Facility B" was 3.56%.
+As of September 30, 2010, the interest rate on "Facility A" equaled 2.15% and the interest rate on "Facility B" was 3.0%.

 The stated maturity date for CCS's term loans is December 21, 2013 with respect to "Facility A" and December 21, 2014 with respect to "Facility B".
 The "Facility A" term loan is payable in semiannual payments in June and December of each year and the "Facility B" term loan is payable in one lump sum.
 Principal payments of \$7.0 million and \$18.0 million were made in 2009 and 2008, respectively.
+Principal payments of approximately \$3.1 million were made during the nine months ended September 30, 2010.
 CCS has the right to prepay the loans without premium or penalty on the last day of an interest period.